DOI:

 Double-bond functional groups were effectively incorporated onto the surface of ZnO NPs through the aldol condensation reaction between the silane coupling agent vinyltriethoxysilane (VTES) and the hydroxyl groups present on the ZnO surface, resulting in the formation of ZnO-VTES.
 Subsequently, a grafting-through method was employed, without the need for oxygen removal through degassing, utilizing ZnO-VTES mediated PET-RAFT to graft polymers containing guanidine and carbohydrate moieties onto the ZnO surface, as illustrated in Scheme 1.

-Scheme 1 Scheme of ZnO-mediated in situ PET-RAFT to synthesize NPs with enhanced and targeted antibacterial ability.
+| Scheme 1 Scheme of ZnO-mediated in situ PET-RAFT to synthesize NPs with enhanced and targeted antibacterial ability. | |

 The confirmation of the synthesis of ZnO-VTES was achieved through the utilization of infrared spectroscopy (IR) and water contact angle (WCA) measurements.
-A comparison of the FT-IR spectra of ZnO and ZnO-VTES revealed distinct peaks at 1588 cm−1 and 1050 cm−1, which corresponded to the C[double bond, length as m-dash]C bond and Si–O bond, respectively, indicating the presence of vinyltriethoxysilane in the latter (Fig. 1A).
+A comparison of the FT-IR spectra of ZnO and ZnO-VTES revealed distinct peaks at 1588 cm−1 and 1050 cm−1, which corresponded to the CC bond and Si–O bond, respectively, indicating the presence of vinyltriethoxysilane in the latter (Fig. 1A).
 The WCA measurements of ZnO and ZnO-VTES are displayed in Fig. 1B.
 The surface of ZnO exhibited superhydrophilicity, as evidenced by an almost zero water contact angle.
 In contrast, ZnO-VTES displayed a WCA of 8.6 ± 0.2°, which can be attributed to the abundance of hydrophilic hydroxyl groups on the surface of the ZnO NPs and the incorporation of hydrophobic silane coupling agents.38

-Fig. 1 (A) FT-IR spectra of ZnO and ZnO-VTES.
-(B) WCAs of ZnO and ZnO-VTES.
+| Fig. 1 (A) FT-IR spectra of ZnO and ZnO-VTES.
+(B) WCAs of ZnO and ZnO-VTES. | |

 We have determined the quantity of polymers grafted onto the particle surface using TGA (Fig. 2A).
 As the polymerization time increased, the overall weight loss in polymer-modified ZnO NPs rose from 8.9 to 26.7%.
 We also monitored the conversion of monomers in solution using 1H NMR.
-As depicted in Fig. S5, the alkene hydrogens of MAGH and MAG decreased gradually in the reaction, which confirms the successful polymerization of the two monomers.
+As depicted in Fig. S5,† the alkene hydrogens of MAGH and MAG decreased gradually in the reaction, which confirms the successful polymerization of the two monomers.
 The polymerization rate of MAG was slightly slower than that of MAGH, consistent with previously reported literature indicating that sugar monomers typically polymerize at a slower rate due to bulk hindrance.39,40 The overall conversion of monomers determined using 1H NMR was comparable to that obtained using TGA, indicating that the majority of the polymer formed was grafted onto the NPs (Fig. 2B).
 This observation suggests that most of the free radicals were generated near the ZnO NPs, leading to the grafting of polymers onto the ZnO NP surfaces.
 It is also worth noting that the rate of polymer grafting decelerated and plateaued after 60 minutes, as a result of the polymer coating on the ZnO NPs affecting the photocatalytic activity and hindering the polymerization reaction, a characteristic phenomenon observed in grafting-through methodologies.41Fig.
 2C displays representative scanning electron microscopy (SEM) images of ZnO-G at various polymerization durations.
 As the polymerization time increased, there was an augmentation in the particle size of the ZnO-G core–shell particles.
 This observation suggested an increase in the amount of grafted polymer on the ZnO surface, confirming the success of the grafting-through polymerization.

-Fig. 2 (A) TGA of ZnO, ZnO-VTES, ZnO-GC and ZnO-G with different polymerization times.
+| Fig. 2 (A) TGA of ZnO, ZnO-VTES, ZnO-GC and ZnO-G with different polymerization times.
 (B) Conversion vs. time for the polymerization of MAGH and MAG determined by TGA and 1H NMR.
-(C) SEM images of ZnO-G with polymerization times of 0, 60 and 360 min.
+(C) SEM images of ZnO-G with polymerization times of 0, 60 and 360 min. | |

 In order to achieve specific antibacterial properties for the ZnO–polymer, we employed the copolymerization of guanidine monomer MAGH and carbohydrate monomer MAG to synthesize ZnO-GC (Fig. 3A).
-The ZnO-GC sample exhibited characteristic FT-IR peaks at 2935 cm−1 and 1658 cm−1, corresponding to the sugar ring on PMAG and C[double bond, length as m-dash]O on the ester bond, respectively.
+The ZnO-GC sample exhibited characteristic FT-IR peaks at 2935 cm−1 and 1658 cm−1, corresponding to the sugar ring on PMAG and CO on the ester bond, respectively.
 These peaks indicate the successful grafting polymerization of MAGH and MAG onto ZnO (Fig. 3B).
-The zeta potentials of ZnO-G and ZnO-GC were measured to be +29.5 mV and +20.3 mV, respectively (Fig. S8).
+The zeta potentials of ZnO-G and ZnO-GC were measured to be +29.5 mV and +20.3 mV, respectively (Fig. S8†).
 The higher zeta potential of ZnO-G can be attributed to the presence of the positively charged guanidine group on PMAGH.
 On the other hand, ZnO-GC exhibited a lower zeta potential compared to ZnO-G due to the replacement of half of the positively charged PMAGH with uncharged PMAG.

-Fig. 3 (A) Scheme showing ZnO-G and ZnO-GC.
+| Fig. 3 (A) Scheme showing ZnO-G and ZnO-GC.
 (B) FT-IR spectra of ZnO, ZnO-G and ZnO-GC.
 (C) C, N, O contents of ZnO, ZnO-G and ZnO-GC determined by XPS.
 TEM images of (D) ZnO, (E) ZnO-G and (F) ZnO-GC.
-SEM and SEM-EDS images of (G) ZnO-GC.
+SEM and SEM-EDS images of (G) ZnO-GC. | |

-The X-ray photoelectron spectroscopy (XPS) technique was employed to analyze the ZnO–polymer core–shell particles (Fig. 3C and Fig. S9).
+The X-ray photoelectron spectroscopy (XPS) technique was employed to analyze the ZnO–polymer core–shell particles (Fig. 3C and Fig. S9†).
 The N and O contents in ZnO-G were 11.36% and 21.08%, respectively, whereas the N and O contents in ZnO-GC were 7.5% and 28.21%, respectively.
 The disparity in the N and O contents between ZnO-G and ZnO-GC can be attributed to the introduction of carbohydrates, which possess a higher proportion of O, and the reduced concentration of guanidine groups, which possess a higher proportion of N, in ZnO-GC.

 Additionally, the morphologies of the ZnO NPs were compared using transmission electron microscopy (TEM).
 Notably, both ZnO-G and ZnO-GC exhibited a distinct contrast, with the lighter polymer portion enveloping the darker ZnO core, in comparison to the initial ZnO nanoparticles (Fig. 3D–F).
 Additionally, the SEM-EDS analysis of the distribution of N, S and Zn in ZnO-GC closely corresponded to their respective morphologies (Fig. 3G).
 This suggests the presence of MAGH/MAG and CPABD on the surface of the ZnO NPs, further confirming the successful synthesis of ZnO–polymer core–shell nanoparticles.
 Thereby providing further evidence for the successful synthesis of ZnO–polymer core–shell nanoparticles.